Gas royalties retrial has energy plant paying more.

 While the Exxon Mobil verdict set a record for Alabama, it pales next to the $145 billion verdict against tobacco companies in Florida.
 But it is larger than the $5 billion verdict against Exxon for the Valdez oil spill in Alaska in 1989, a case that is still on appeal.

-The Alabama case was first ____________________ Montgomery jury awarded the state $3.5 billion – setting the record until Friday.
+The Alabama case was first was first tried in 2000, when a Montgomery jury awarded the state $3.5 billion – setting the record until Friday.
 The decision was overturned by the Alabama Supreme Court, which said the jury was wrongly allowed to see one of the oil company’s internal legal memos.
 That prompted the new trial, which began Oct.
 20.

 After four weeks of testimony, the jury deliberated for two days before returning the verdict of $11.8 billion in punitive damages and $63.6 million in compensatory damages.
 With interest added by the court, the compensatory damages will grow to $102 million, attorney said.